matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 with other GCP services for downstream processing and analysis, enhancing the overall efficiency and responsiveness of IoT solutions.

-5) Describe how Google Cloud Functions can be used in IoT applications.
+5) Describe how Google Cloud Functions can be used in IoT applications?
 Answer: Google Cloud Functions can be used in IoT applications to build lightweight, event-driven backends that respond to events from IoT devices without the need for managing servers.
 For example, Cloud Functions can process data as it arrives from IoT devices, perform real-time analytics, update databases, send alerts, or invoke other cloud services.